-A School garden has been constructed in which children of the Model School and some Normal School students grow plants of various kinds under the direction of a trained gardener.
+A school garden has been constructed in which children of the Model School and some Normal School students grow plants of various kinds under the direction of a trained gardener.
 It is the purpose of the school to interest its students in the cultivation of both flowers and edible plants, and to encourage them to beautify the grounds of the schools in which they are to teach.

-A commodious greenhouse has been built.
-This affords the classes in botany abundant material at all times of the year and incidentally furnishes plants for beautifying the school rooms and grounds.
+A commodious greenhouse affords the classes in botany abundant material at all times of the year and incidentally furnishes plants for beautifying the school rooms and grounds.